drupal-graphql-compose/documentation/features/comments.md

 ### Enable the comment type:

-- Navigate to the `GraphQL Compose Settings` page at `/admin/config/graphql_compose`
+- Visit GraphQL Compose &rarr; Schema at `/admin/config/graphql_compose`
 - Select the `Comments` tab
 - Select the comment you want to enable.
 - Click `Enable GraphQL`